Updated: Nov 27

 There is a welcome sense of mischief that arises when inhabiting empty urban spaces at night; a sense that anything can happen, and sometimes does.
 Once, we found a wallet on the ground; another time, a set of keys.
-I was later able to return them to their owners, thus justifying our subversive activities.
+I was later able to return these to their owners, a small service I consider justification for our subversive activities.

 I walk down the center of the alley, while the cats cross back and forth – sniffing garbage cans, examining bicycles, chasing beetles and moths.
 Every now and then we come across a garage door that has been left open; under these conditions, whistles and calls do nothing to restrain my zealous patrol from entering, searching for contraband.
 I can’t comfort myself with the thought of garage spaces as common property; all I can do is wait nervously until each cat is satisfied that the area is secure, and they emerge one by one.

 As we progress, the cats spend so much time inspecting the undercarriages of vehicles that I wonder if they don’t aspire to careers as mechanics; afterwards, they enjoy dining on bugs that have collected on front bumpers.
 While parked vehicles are a rich source of amusement, occasionally a car in motion presents cause for alarm.
 A truck rumbles slowly round the corner; Teeny and Buddy scramble for cover.
 Missy, meanwhile, sits regally in the middle of the alley, expecting it to drive around her.
 I gather her into my arms until it passes, and we resume our patrol.